HarishJagdale0/VisionGuardAI/README.md

 # VisionGuardAI
 VisionGuard AI is a full-stack AI application designed to detect objects, activities, and anomalies in images and video streams.
 It uses deep learning models to process visual data and provides real-time insights through a web dashboard.
-The project focuses on scalability, performance, and secure cloud deployment under the Google ecosystem.   f eth ewe,mg; ew;mem eth eet;g,wr; gw gmg;mew w gr,gwl[
+The project focuses on scalability, performance, and secure cloud deployment under the Google ecosystem.   f eth ewe,mg; ew;mem eth eet;g,wr; gw gmg;m,gwl[

 Tech Stack: